polar-app/polar-app/docs/SHARING.md

       a group where it's open or moderated.

         - membership as 'open' or 'moderated'

+        - if we lookup the group and it's public then we do not need to keep a membership record

+    - We are going to need a reverse group -> document lookup but also a doc->group lookup

+    - we can store content for a doc via a group_content record which is basically an reverse index of the annotations+comments.
+We might even want to group these into pages so that the number of reads we do is limited.
+We could put this JSON behind a CDN too so that everything is cached.

 - TODO: how do I do token sharing ??? it will work for everything BUT the firebase doc... and I am not sure how to support it...